 Q: Are gas generators worth the money?

 Yes, gas generators are worth the money.
 During an emergency, access to dependable electricity can be a matter of life or death.
 Being able to turn on heat in the winter and AC in the summer is critical, especially for the elderly.
 With hurricanes and natural disasters becoming more common, equipping your home with a backup generator is not just a good idea, it’s a necessity.
 That said, how much you want to spend on the generator is up to you.
 A cheap, $200 generator may be all you need to turn on the lights and use an electric stove.
-A $5,000 natural-gasoline generator can run the entire house.
+A $5,000 natural gasoline generator can run the entire house.
 No matter how much you spend, if the generator is to be used during a disaster, you must have a fuel supply ready.
 Gasoline can go bad, so check your generator regularly.

-The final word on the best gas generator
+Final thoughts on the best gas generators

 When you need a dependable source of power, a gas generator is the magic box to keep things running smoothly.
 These hard-working machines provide enough electricity to run necessary appliances—and then some.
 Understand the differences between fuel options and don’t overlook the decibel rating.
-Add up how much wattage you need and you’ll find the best gas generator for the job.>
+Add up how much wattage you need and you’ll find the best gas generator for the job.